AI Amazon Repricer

 Prior to January 15, 2026, Amazon calculated the low-inventory-level fee against the aggregate stock position of the parent ASIN.
 In practical terms, this meant that healthy stock levels across the majority of a listing’s variations could mask a critically low position in one or two specific FNSKUs.
 The system penalized at the group level, and sellers with broad variation catalogs benefited from a natural averaging effect that blunted their exposure to the fee.

 The 2026 update eliminated that buffer entirely.
 Amazon’s updated fee framework, effective January 15, applies the FNSKU level penalty independently to each variation.
 A size-large variant in a high-velocity color could fall below the 28-day threshold while size-small and size-medium hold adequate cover.
-The parent listing would have cleared the old threshold comfortably.
+The parent listing would have comfortably cleared the old threshold.
 Under the current framework, the size-large FNSKU triggers a per-unit surcharge on every unit fulfilled while it remains below threshold.

 The expansion of the fee to Small Bulky and Large Bulky product categories compounds this exposure for distributors operating in tools, home goods, and industrial supply verticals.
 These categories were previously exempt from the penalty structure.
 Sellers who built their inventory cadence around that exemption now face an entirely new fee liability without the operational lead time to adjust.

-Understanding how the FNSKU identifier functions within Amazon’s fulfilment network is the necessary technical foundation for managing this exposure.
+Understanding how the FNSKU identifier functions within Amazon’s fulfillment network is the necessary technical foundation for managing this exposure.
 Each FNSKU links a seller’s specific inventory unit to their Seller Central account, which is precisely why Amazon can now assess the fee against each seller’s individual stock position rather than the shared product pool across the parent ASIN.

 According to reporting by Supply Chain Dive, when Amazon introduced the low-inventory-level fee in 2024, the initial penalty structure ranged from $0.32 to $1.11 per unit for stock falling below 28 days of supply.
 That fee architecture has since escalated into the 2026 structure detailed in the table below.